 - Recursive competitive equilibrium

 This is a full course unit with 42 hours of lectures, tutorials and computer-based sessions.

 |Total study time||200|

-Assessment in this module is through coursework in form of problem sets (20% of the final mark), successful participation in class through e.g. online tests, quizzes, problem solving etc. (10%) and a take-home assignment at the end of the semester.
-Assessment for referral and external repeat will be through take-home assignment only.
+Assessment in this module is through coursework in form of two problem sets (each worth 10% of the final mark) and an end of module written examination (80%).
+This is supported by continuous formative assessment.
+This is the same for internal repeat.
+Assessment for referral and external repeat will be through end of module examination only.